benswinney/kube-singlenode-homelab/README.md

 Steps to configure homelab kubernetes cluster - specific to my set up, but could be easily replicated within other environments

 ### Operating System
-Bare Metal install of Ubuntu Server 18.04 LTS.
+Bare Metal install of Ubuntu Server 18.04 LTS on both Master and Worker nodes

 ## Kubernetes Configuration
-Single node deployment, suits my homelab environment.
-Will switch to multi-node deployment in the future.
+Multi node deployment, with Pods deployable on Master node, suits my homelab environment.
+Deep Learning Worker node is marked for ML/DL deployments only.
+No other Pods will run on it.

+### Master Node

 ### Configure Kubernetes & Docker Repositories
 ```shell